-The clinician teaches the parent to present verbal contingencies during practice sessions usually once and sometimes twice per day.
-They usually are for 10-15 minutes each.
-The clinician can recommend them more frequently each day if thought necessary.
 The parent typically sits with the child at a table or on the floor in a quiet place, with suitable activities such as books and games.
-Such activities are not essential, however, and treatment during practice sessions can be done in many situations, such as meal preparation, bath time, and shopping.
-However, in many cases-perhaps most-the formality of sitting at a table or on the floor at home is useful.
+Such activities are not essential, and treatment during practice sessions can be done in many situations, such as meal preparation, bath time, and shopping.
+However, in many cases-perhaps most-the formality of sitting at a table or on the floor at home is useful for the treatment to be done optimally.

-Verbal contingencies for stutter-free speech can be supplemented with nonverbal contingencies if the clinician thinks that they would be helpful.
-Examples would be tokens and physical actions.
-Examples of tokens are stickers, stamps, ticks on a page, and blocks.
-Examples of physical actions would be high-fives, smiling, winking, and nodding.
-It is important that nonverbal contingencies do not replace verbal contingences but only supplement them.
+Verbal contingencies for stutter-free speech during practice sessions can be supplemented with nonverbal contingencies if the clinician thinks that they would be helpful.
+Examples would be stickers, stamps, ticks on a page, and blocks.
+Those nonverbal contingencies are not useable during everyday conversations, but gestures are, such as high-fives, fist-pumps, thumbs-ups, and nods.
+As such, it makes clinical sense to use them, if they are suitable for the child, as alternatives or supplements to verbal contingencies during everyday conversations as well as during practice sessions.
+Normally, nonverbal contingencies do not replace verbal contingences but only supplement them, unless there is a sound clinical reason to do so.
+One situation where it might be appropriate is during the latter portions of Stage 2.